develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 ## About Programming Paradigms

-In recent years there has been a flood of publications about functional programming paradigm.
+In recent years there, has been a flood of publications about functional programming paradigm.
 It can be seen as a challenger to more traditional "imperative programming" approach.
 It appears also that sometimes "object oriented programming" is seen as the awkward drunk cousin of the entirely evil "imperative programming".
 You can't have one without the other at your party!